Win $10k holiday! T&Cs apply

 visa

-Before you leave home, do a quick search to find out which countries you’ll need visas to enter.
-This is usually easier to organise at home, although it’s worth checking on how long you’ll have to enter each country before those visas expire.
+Before you leave home, do some research to find out which countries you’ll need visas to enter.
+This is usually easier to organise at home, although it’s important to check how long you have to enter each country before those visas expire.

 6 Go To The Doctor (And The Dentist)